Num7normalis/flatread/README.md

 ##FlatRead: Minimalist FlatPress theme
+####v0.1
 This theme is very simplistic and minimalist.
 It is also responsive, as it will adapt to the visitor's display size and will be rendered properly on any kind of device.

 ###Preview
 ![Alt text](https://dl.dropboxusercontent.com/u/26097868/marcthibeault.com/flatread-preview-1.png "Optional title")

 ###How to install
-1. Download the latest available ZIP package.
+1. Download the latest released version, or the current development build's ZIP package.
 2. Create a new folder and name it flatread.
 3. Extract the ZIP package's content in the flatread folder.
 4. Upload the flatread folder to your FlatPress blog's themes folders. (*yourblog.com/fp-interface/themes/*)